-Total solar irradiance (TSI) has been measured almost continuously by earth-orbiting satellites for more than three decades and is now known to vary on time scales from minutes to days and months as well as on the longer time scale of the 11-year solar-cycle; see (Fröhlich & Lean 2004).
+Total solar irradiance (TSI) has been measured almost continuously by earth-orbiting satellites for more than three decades and is now known to vary on time scales from minutes to days and months as well as on the longer time scale of the 11-year solar-cycle; see (Fröhlich 2013; Kopp & Lean 2011; Fröhlich & Lean 2004).
 Perhaps the most striking feature that emerges from observational measurements is the slight increase of the TSI ($\approx 0.1\%$) at solar activity maxima relative to its value at solar minima.
 Models that include the contributions of sunspots, faculae and magnetic network to reconstruct irradiance time series succeed very well at reproducing the observations on the short, intra-cycle time scales (e.g. shorter than a year).
-So far, however, pin-pointing the source of the longer decadal fluctuations has remained the subject of controversy.
-In particular, one school of thought argues that surface magnetism alone is sufficient to explain the entire TSI variance (see, e.g., Lean et al. 1998); whereas, the other emphasizes the effect of a global modulation of thermal structure by magnetic activity (see, e.g., Sofia & Li 2005; Li et al. 2003).
-Within a broader context, knowing whether or not a global modulation operates independently from the mechanism responsible for the emergence of sunspots at the photosphere is important for assessing possible connections between periods of quiet surface magnetism and the Earth's climate, such as the postulated relationship between the Maunder Minimum and the Little Ice Age (see, e.g., Foukal et al. 2011, and references therein).
+So far, however, pinpointing the source of the longer decadal fluctuations has remained the subject of controversy (see, e.g. Fröhlich et al. 2013).
+In particular, one school of thought argues that surface magnetism alone is sufficient to explain the entire TSI variance (see, e.g., Foukal et al. 2006; Lean et al. 1998); whereas, the other emphasizes the effect of a global modulation of thermal structure by magnetic activity (see, e.g., Sofia & Li 2005; Li et al. 2003).
+Within a broader context, establishing the contribution of a global thermal modulation to TSI variability relative to that of emerging magnetic flux structures at the solar surface is valuable for assessing possible connections between periods of quiet surface magnetism and the Earth's climate, such as the postulated relationship between the Maunder Minimum and the Little Ice Age (see, e.g., Foukal et al. 2011, and references therein).
 It is the potential for the occurrence of such changes which we consider in this Letter.

-In principle, magnetically-modulated global structural changes could take place through the action of the Lorentz force onto the large-scale heat-carrying convective flows, which would then affect temperature and pressure conditions throughout the solar interior.
-Evidence for such a hypothetical mechanism is partly supported by helioseismic observations that show a positive correlation between low-degree p-mode acoustic oscillations frequencies and the TSI cycle, as well as recent evidence for a long-term trend in the TSI record that is not seen in indicators of surface magnetism; (see, e.g., Bhatnagar et al. 1999; Woodward 1987; Fröhlich 2009).
-Other observations document possible variations of the surface temperature and changes in the solar diameter; (see, e.g., Kuhn et al. 1988; Gray & Livingston 1997; Thuillier et al. 2005).
+In principle, magnetically-modulated global structural changes could take place through the action of the Lorentz force onto the largescale heat-carrying convective flows, which would then affect temperature and pressure conditions throughout the solar interior.
+Evidence for such a hypothetical mechanism is partly supported by helioseismic observations that show a positive correlation between low-degree p-mode acoustic oscillations frequencies and the TSI cycle, as well as recent evidence for a long-term trend in the TSI record that is not seen in indicators of surface magnetism; (see, e.g., Fröhlich 2013; Bhatnagar et al. 1999; Woodward 1987).
+Other observations document possible variations of the surface temperature and changes in the solar diameter; (see, e.g., Harder et al. 2009; Thuillier et al. 2005; Gray & Livingston 1997; Kuhn et al. 1988).

-Notably, structural models of the Sun have shown that by incorporating the effect of a magnetically-modulated turbulent mechanism into the 1D stellar structure equations, it is possible to reproduce the time-dependance of the observed p-mode frequency oscillations along with the expected variations in solar radius, luminosity and effective temperature (Sofia & Li 2005; Li et al. 2003).
+Notably, structural models of the Sun have shown that by incorporating the effect of a magnetically-modulated turbulent mechanism into the 1D stellar structure equations, it is possible to reproduce the time-dependence of the observed p-mode frequency oscillations along with the expected variations in solar radius, luminosity and effective temperature (Sofia & Li 2005; Li et al. 2003).
 However, these models relied upon an ad-hoc parametrization of the alleged process and therefore solving the full set of equations governing the self-consistent evolution of the solar plasma remains necessary to obtain a complete physical picture of the mechanism at the origin of the modulation.